 Before starting with WordPress plugin development, it’s essential to set up a reliable development environment to avoid any disruptions while building your plugin.
 One of the easiest ways to do this is by using local server environments such as XAMPP, MAMP, or Local by Flywheel.
 These tools allow you to run a local server on your computer, where you can install WordPress and test your plugins without affecting a live site.

 Once your local environment is ready, you can install a fresh version of WordPress and start developing your plugin in isolation.
+It helps you develop WordPress plugin from scratch without affecting a live website.
 It’s also a good idea to install Git for version control, enabling you to track changes and collaborate with others.
 Additionally, a good code editor like Visual Studio Code or Sublime Text is essential for writing clean, efficient code.
 Once the environment is set up, you’ll have the freedom to experiment, test, and debug your plugin before pushing it to a live site.

 Understanding the WordPress Plugin Architecture